 Yes, assistance dogs are most welcome at the Waterfront Hall.
 Please let us know in advance and we can allow for water provision.
 We advise giving no less than 48 hours notice to ensure this is picked up ahead of your visit.

 Customers are asked to bear in mind the noise levels at events and the use of special effects including pyrotechnics and strobe lighting.

 Do you offer relaxed performances?

 We offer a relaxed performance with our pantomime every year.
 It’s always a popular show, so we advise early booking to avoid disappointment.

-If you or a member of your party is coming to a show and are nervous about being a busy crowd, please contact us in advance and we will be happy to bring you into the auditorium earlier to familiarise yourself with the surroundings.
+If you or a member of your party is coming to a show and are nervous about being a busy crowd, please contact us in advance and we will accommodate when we can depending on the promoter/artist.